letung3105/csproject-2020-siem/docs/VerticalPortScanEvent.md

 VerticalPortScanEvent
 ```

-`PacketTransmissionEvent` will be raised whenever there is network packet passing around between the host address and some external address.
++ `TcpPacketEvent` will be produced whenever there is network packet that uses TCP protocol and is passed between the host address and some external address.

++ `TcpConnectionToClosedPortEvent` will be produced whenever a host is trying to send TCP packets to a closed port on another host.
+	+ A TCP packet is determined to be sent to a closed port by detecting a pattern of packet transmission.
+The initial TCP packet (SYN) will be replied with a RST-packet, if it is sent to a closed port.

-`TCPConnectionToClosedPortEvent` will be raised whenever
++ `VerticalPortScanEvent` will be raised whenever the number of `TcpConnectionToClosedPortEvent` reaches a certain threshold and a set time window